 What Makes GitHub Copilot Stand Out

-The chat interface (Copilot Chat) lets you ask questions about your code, request refactoring suggestions, or generate code from natural language descriptions.
-I frequently use it to explain complex code sections when doing code reviews, or to quickly scaffold boilerplate code for new features.
+Copilot Chat lets developers ask questions about a codebase, request refactoring suggestions, or generate code from natural language descriptions, which is useful for explaining complex sections during code review or scaffolding boilerplate for new features.

 Pricing and Plans

-- Business: $19/user/month with centralized billing and policy management
+- Business: $19 per user/month with centralized billing and policy management

-- Enterprise: $39/user/month with additional security and compliance features
+- Enterprise: $39 per user/month with additional security and compliance features

 Students, teachers, and maintainers of popular open-source projects get Copilot for free.